Pavilion

 By 1994, it became clear that Pavilion's investors wanted the business to be sold, in order to recoup the refurbishment costs and avoid being squeezed out by their larger rivals.
 Pavilion were soon approaching potential buyers.

-In April 1995 all of Pavilion's service areas were bought by Granada for £125million.
+All of Pavilion's service areas were bought by Granada for £125million (around £252million in 2025) in April 1995.
 A rebranding exercise lasted until June 1996.
 Granada said that they could increase each site's profitability by utilising economies of scale.
 As part of the takeover, Granada agreed to sell their Magor and Pavilion's Bolton West and Severn View.

 The move, for the first time, knocked Welcome Break to second position as the UK's largest operator.
 They said that they had considered buying Pavilion but backed off because they didn't want to be investigated by the Monopolies and Mergers Commission.
 Only a few months later, Granada bought Welcome Break and consequently featured in a lengthy investigation by the Commission, who told Granada to sell off many sites.